 It is the consultant’s job to work closely with management in obtaining and analyzing information and making smart business decisions.
 That requires developing a deep understanding of the company’s culture, leadership, market position, strengths and weaknesses, and opportunities.

-Here are the key things you should expect from a Strategic Planning consultant:
+Here are the key things you should expect from a Strategic Planning facilitator:

 1. Providing a Process – The consultant should provide an effective process to analyze and understand the organization, its competitive position and a method for developing comprehensive solutions.